tgfcer2015/learngit/readme.txt

-NOTICE!This file has been changed.
+NOTICE!This file has been changed 2nd.
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.